 A neighbourhood in Kigali is being transformed into a pioneering new district: once the process is complete, it will be possible to live and work in a lively, affordable and green space.
 “Green City Kigali” is intended to act as a model of sustainability for other cities in Rwanda and beyond.
+KfW is funding the project on behalf of the Federal Ministry for Economic Cooperation and Development through a grant agreement in the amount of EUR 30 million.

 The landlocked eastern African country of Rwanda is one of the most densely populated countries on the continent.
 The cities, in particular, continue to grow – with the capital Kigali expanding at the fastest rate of all.
 Affordable living space is scarce and it is no longer possible to meet the increasing demand.
 Basic urban infrastructure is also lacking.
 What is more, climate change is clearly making itself felt: Rwanda is seeing more frequent heavy rain, flooding and even landslides.
 The negative consequences are particularly severe in the heavily populated urban areas.